Surface Conditioning Discs: Common Problems and How to Fix Them

 The following are the troubleshooting tips to prevent premature wear or a short lifespan:

-Use the correct Grit: ensure to use the right grit for the tasks.
-For example, begin with coarser grit discs for eliminating material and gradually move to finer grits for a fine finish.
+- Use the correct Grit: Always use the correct discs for the projects you are dealing with.
+To eliminate material, choose coarse grit discs and finer grits for a fine and smooth finish.

-Invest in high-quality: always invest in high-quality discs or brands that are known for their long-lasting abrasives and backings.
+- Invest in high-quality: Make sure you get the high-quality discs or brands that are renowned for their durable backings and abrasives.

 2. LOADING OR CLOGGING

-Soft or gummy materials: when dealing with soft or gummy materials such as aluminum, paint, or some plastics generate shavings that stick to the discs, causing loading or clogging.
+- Soft or gummy materials: when dealing with soft or gummy materials such as aluminum, paint, or some plastics, they generate shavings that stick to the discs, causing loading or clogging.

 TROUBLESHOOTING TIPS